medivhyang/bear/README.md

 # Bear

-Bear is a sql builder.
+Bear is a go sql builder.

 ## Why Bear